1995parham-teaching/interviews/questions/README.md

 ## Golang

+- What are the differences between value types and reference types in Golang?
+  - Value types
+    - Store their data directly in the memory where the variable is allocated.
+    - Primitive types like `int`, `float32`, `float64`, `bool`, `struct`, and `array` are **value** types in Golang.
+  - Reference Types
+    - Store a reference (i.e., memory address) to the actual data, which is stored on the heap.
+- What is the purpose of `defer` statements in Golang?
+  - Execution Order: Multiple defer statements within a function are executed in a last-in, first-out (LIFO) order.
+The deferred function calls are placed on a stack, and as the surrounding function exits, the calls are executed in reverse order.

 ### Design and Project structure

 - Is there anything wrong with having more hierarchy for the Go package?
 - Can you discuss the ways you have for creating a URL shortener service?
 - Talk about [gossip](https://github.com/elahe-dastan/gossip) project and try to tell the following points:
   - Challenges
   - Mistakes/Failure
   - Enjoyed